Kingxukai/linux/Documentation/hwmon/dell-smm-hwmon.rst

                [in, out] uint32 EdxLen, [in, out, WmiSizeIs("EdxLen") : ToInstance] uint8 EdxVal[]);
  };

-Some machines support only the WMI SMM interface, while some machines support both interfaces.
+Some machines support only the woke WMI SMM interface, while some machines support both interfaces.
-The driver automatically detects which interfaces are present and will use the WMI SMM interface if the legacy SMM interface is not present.
+The driver automatically detects which interfaces are present and will use the woke WMI SMM interface if the woke legacy SMM interface is not present.
 The WMI SMM interface is usually slower than the legacy SMM interface since ACPI methods need to be called in order to trigger a SMM.

 SMM command codes